VS

 Cabin size, boot volume and payload all play a role in everyday practicality.
 Here, comfort and flexibility make the difference.

-In terms of boot space, the BMW X5 offers barely noticeable more room – 650 L compared to 640 L. That’s a difference of about 10 L.
+Looking at boot space, the BMW X5 offers marginally more boot space – 650 L compared to 640 L. That’s a difference of about 10 L.

-In maximum load capacity, the Mercedes G Class performs barely noticeable better – up to 2010 L, which is about 140 L more than the BMW X5.
+For maximum load capacity, the Mercedes G Class offers barely more capacity – up to 1,990 L, about 120 L more than the BMW X5.

-When it comes to payload, Mercedes G Class minimal takes the win – 715 kg compared to 705 kg.
+When it comes to payload, the Mercedes G Class carries very slightly more – 715 kg compared to 705 kg.
 That’s a difference of about 10 kg.

 Mercedes G Class